 Another historical site is the Sheppard Family Park which is billed as a “Southern Alberta Pioneer Life Showcase.”
 The Park features the McCoy log cabin originally built in 1883, a heritage home from 1899, a one room school house and a barn built in 1913.
 There is a playground and picnic area and the site is home to a community garden project.
 Community volunteers lovingly care for this showcase.
 Extensive damage occurred during the floods.
 As the community has been rebuilding, the volunteers were first focused on personal homes and area businesses.
 You will find some facilities still have work ongoing.
 At this writing, the McCoy cabin is very close to completion and will soon be open to the public.

 Another favorite feature of High River is the historic murals.
 These are found on the sides of buildings throughout downtown.
 They depict the rich history of the area including harvest, cattle drive and aviation.
 One is titled “Sunday Afternoon at the Polo Match.”
 You might be surprised to learn about the popularity of polo in this area going back about 130 years to the 1880’s.
 In fact, the High River community of Polo Park is on the site of the former polo grounds.
 Murals also feature famous residents from the past, former Prime Minister Joe Clark, and author W.O.
 Mitchell.
 You can find a guide to a walking tour of the murals on the Town of High River website here.

-Unique shops, galleries, restaurants and a community full of friendly and industrious prairie folk, you’re sure to enjoy your day in High River and you can be sure High River appreciates the return of tourism to their community.
+Unique shops, galleries, restaurants and a community full of friendly and industrious prairie folk, you’re sure to enjoy your day trip to High River and you can be sure the town appreciates the return of tourism to their community.